input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/operate/run-signer-node.md

 :::info

-Compare the version of your Cardano node with the minimum supported versions listed in the [`networks.json`](https://github.com/input-output-hk/mithril/blob/main/networks.json) to verify its compatibility with the Mithril signer.
+Compare the version of your Cardano node with the minimum supported versions listed in the [`networks.json`](https://github.com/input-output-hk/mithril/blob/main/networks.json) file to verify its compatibility with the Mithril signer.

 First, check the version of your Cardano node by running the following command: